The Perfumer’s Raw Materials: The Complete Guide

 Flowers are part of the raw materials used in perfumes.
 There are different categories of flowers in perfumery:

-They are also called sensual or narcotic flowers, because they often have in common a molecule indole, a natural animal note.
-Jasmine, tuberose, orange blossom, magnolia and gardenia are white flowers.
+They are also called sensual or narcotic flowers, because they often share a molecule: indole, a natural animal note, contained in these flowers.
+Like jasmine, tuberose, orange blossom, magnolia, gardenia.

 - Carnation: the rebellious flower